 There are many different spas around the world, but they all have one thing in common: they are there to nurture and take care of you.
 They create a beautiful atmosphere that appeals to your five senses, hire the best staff available, and design a range of treatments to make you feel and look better.

-That's why the #1 guest responsibility in the Spa Code of Conduct is:
+That's why the top guest responsibilities in the Spa Code of Conduct are:

 - Treat staff and other guests with courtesy and respect.
 Most people who go to spas are perfectly lovely.
 But sometimes....they show up for their treatment drunk.
 They're loud.
 They bring their cell phones into the relaxation lounge.
 Don't be one of these people.
 Be quiet and considerate in locker rooms and public spaces.
 And in the treatment room, understand that your therapist is a professional who has spent many hours learning how to do their work.

-- Use products, equipment and therapies as directed.
-This means don't go sit in the sun for three hours after getting a glycolic peel.
+- Use products, equipment, and therapies as directed.
+This means not sitting in the sun for three hours after getting a glycolic peel.
 Drink plenty of water after you get a massage instead of getting blasted.
-Don't spent an hour in the sauna.
+Don't spend an hour in the sauna.

 - Engage in efforts to preserve the environment.
 Just because there is an endless supply of towels in the locker room doesn't mean you should try to use them all.
 Be green.